Lexyyy27/Practice/README.md

 # Practice
-This repository contains my tasks for the course "Introducion in Python: Fundamentals" on SkillsAcademy
+This repository contains my tasks for the course "Introduction in Python: Fundamentals" on SkillsAcademy